TracyMuso/Capstone-project-2/README.md

 ## Series Streaming app

 > This is our javascript capstone project.
 In it we implemented a streaming app.
 The user can view the available shows, like and comment on a particular show.
-We used the tm novies api to fetch the data about each show.
+We used the [tvmaze REST API](https://api.tvmaze.com/shows) to fetch the data about each show.

 <img src="./src/img/Homepage.png" width="700" height="500"/>